RyanGKC/VDD/README.md

 # Vendor Due Diligence (VDD) Prototype

-An AI-powered multi-agent system that automates deep-dive due diligence and supply chain mapping for corporate vendors.
-The system investigates companies across multiple risk vectors (KYB, Sanctions, Financials, ESG, Adverse Media, etc.) and recursively maps out supply chains, evaluating risks at every tier using a Neo4j graph database.
+An AI-powered multi-agent system designed to automate deep-dive due diligence and supply chain mapping for corporate vendors.
+The system investigates companies across multiple risk vectors and recursively maps out supply chains, evaluating risks at every tier.

+## What It Does

+The VDD Prototype streamlines the traditionally manual process of vendor risk assessment by employing specialized AI agents.

+- **Comprehensive Risk Analysis:** Specialized agents autonomously research different vectors including KYB (Know Your Business), Sanctions, Financials, ESG (Environmental, Social, and Governance), Resilience, and Adverse Media.
+- **Deterministic Risk Scoring:** Enforces programmatic risk aggregation to prevent AI hallucinations and ensure perfectly consistent executive summaries.
+- **Hierarchical Supply Chain Mapping:** Recursively discovers and visually maps the relationships between target companies, their parent companies, and their downstream suppliers using a Neo4j graph database.
+- **Real-Time Execution Monitoring:** A WebSocket-based live terminal and dynamic graph allow users to watch the AI agents actively research and construct the supply chain in real-time.
+- **Interactive Reporting:** Generates comprehensive risk reports with color-coded severity indicators, detailed historical audit logs, and interactive supply chain maps.

-## Features
+## Architecture

-- **Multi-Agent Architecture**: Specialised AI agents (Sanctions, ESG, Media, Finances, Resilience, etc.) autonomously research different risk vectors.
-- **Adaptive Execution**: A Supervisor Agent monitors the pipeline for anomalies and adjusts the investigation flow dynamically.
-- **Recursive Supply Chain Mapping**: Discovers suppliers of suppliers, creating a complete supply chain graph mapped into a Neo4j database.
-- **Detailed Audit Trails**: Every conclusion is backed by chronological execution logs and raw source data.
-- **Mock Data Support**: Capable of running in a safe mock mode to demonstrate functionality without spending API quotas.
-- **React Frontend**: A modern, interactive dashboard for submitting reports and visualising the analysis.
+The system is built on a decoupled client-server architecture:
+- **Frontend (React/Vite):** A modern, responsive dashboard featuring interactive Dagre/ReactFlow graphs for visualizing complex supply chains, alongside historical report management.
+- **Backend (FastAPI & Python):** A DAG-based execution orchestrator (`FlowEngine`) that manages a network of specialized AI sub-agents running concurrently in parallel to maximize analysis speed.
+Powered by Gemini 3.5 Flash.
+- **Graph Database (Neo4j):** Stores the relational data between entities, allowing for complex queries and relationship mapping across the supply chain.

 ## Prerequisites

+Before running the system, ensure you have the following installed:
 - **Python 3.12+**
 - **Node.js 18+**
-- **Neo4j Database** (Running locally or on AuraDB)
+- **Neo4j Database** (Running locally via Desktop/Docker, or hosted on AuraDB)

-## Setup
+## Setup & Configuration

 ### 1. Backend Configuration
 Create a virtual environment and install the dependencies: